 If you have ever heard the term “uninsured motorist coverage” or “underinsured motorist coverage” (UM or UIM) then this is where it comes into the picture.

-You want to carry a very high policy limit on your own UM and UIM coverage.
+You want to carry a very very high risk policy limit on your own car insurance requirements both UM and UIM coverage.
 UM coverage protects drivers by offering what can sometimes be the only means of recovery if the at-fault driver has very low (or minimum) liability policy limits.
 We recommend that all drivers carry substantial UM coverage, which is actually very affordable, with at least the following policy limits: